- Address: Frederiklaan 10a, Eindhoven

 PSV against major clubs

-The Philips Sports Vereniging also won the Dutch cup tournament various times.
-In 2010, they made international headlines when they humiliated the former European champions Feyenoord 10-0 at the Philips Stadion.
+In 2010, PSV made international headlines when they humiliated the former European football champions Feyenoord 10-0 at the Philips Stadion.
 PSV also defeated some of the most famous and successful football clubs in the world at the Philips Stadion, like AC Milan, Bayern München, FC Barcelona, Manchester United and Real Madrid.
 They also won numerous matches in Eindhoven against their arch-rivals AFC Ajax from Amsterdam.
+One of those matches took place on 29 October 2023.
+That day, Ajax moved to the bottom of the league table after PSV defeated the club from Amsterdam 5-2.
+PSV won 10 consecutive Dutch league matches in that football season after beating Ajax.

 Max Verstappen

-The Formula One star Max Verstappen, one of the first professional racers with 1 million followers on his main social media page, is known as a fan of PSV.
-In 2021, he became the first Dutch racer with a Formula One championship title.
+Max Verstappen, one of the first professional racers with 1 million followers on his main social media page, became a fan of PSV.
+He also became a Formula One star.
+In 2021, Max Verstappen became the first Dutch racer with a Formula One championship title.
 The father of Max Verstappen, Johannes Franciscus Verstappen, is a former Formula One driver.